Ever wonder if you’re burning out as a leader?

 He was getting rid of parts of me.
 Parts of me that worked against me, against him, against others.

-He was opening up new parts of my soul I had never seen.
+He opened new parts of my soul I’d never seen.
 He was also forgiving me, and helping me to forgive myself.
-He was helping me relate to people better.
+I learned to relate to and empathize with people better.

 He was making me a better father, better husband, better leader and friend.